MissouriMRDT/Deprecated_Systems/README.md

-# Launch Prep
+# Launch Pad

 Are you a new Base Station member?
-Go the [Wiki](https://github.com/MST-MRDT/Launch-Prep/wiki)!
+Go the [Wiki](https://github.com/MST-MRDT/Launch-Pad/wiki)!